ywwes26/MCMC-Auxiliary/README.md

 ### Robust Regression Example

-Configurations for all 3 settings in the paper are provided:
+Configurations for all three settings in the paper are provided:

 | Experiment Name          | Dimension | Sample Size |
 |------------------------|-----------|-------------|